redsanket/spark/external/hbase/guide/programming/index.rst

 .. code-block:: java

-  UserGroupInformation.setConfiguration(HBaseConfiguration.create());
   UserGroupInformation.loginUserFromKeytab(userPrincipalNameInKeytabFile, keytabFilePath);

-You should call this exactly once in your program at the very start and before you call any HBase code.
+You should call this **exactly once** in your program at the very start and before you call any HBase code.

 Map/Reduce Operations
 =====================